itsdax/Runescape-Web-Walker-Engine/README.md

 ## API Keys

-The public key is limited to 400 calls ever minute.
+The public key is limited to a combined total of 400 calls every minute.
 The public api key is already included in the source.

-If you require more calls, or wish to support my project, please refer to [here](https://tribot.org/forums/topic/68923-universal-web-walker-open-source/) or contact me over Tribot for API Keys.
+If your scripts have a large userbase, then the public key may not be enough for your needs.
+If you require more calls or wish to support my project, please refer to [this link](https://tribot.org/forums/topic/68923-universal-web-walker-open-source/) or contact me over Tribot for API Keys.

 ## About